Fresh rail strikes in December as Aslef union members to walk out

 Train drivers will walk out at different operators during first week of December, and stage an overtime ban

-Rail strikes will resume in early December – but with a difference.
-Train drivers belonging to the Aslef union will walk out during the course of the first week of next month.
+Rail strikes will resume in early December – but on a region-by-region basis.
+Train drivers belonging to the Aslef union will walk out on a range of days from 2 to 8 December.

-Rather than an all-out national strike, cancellations will ripple across Britain during the course of the week as drivers at different train operators stop work.
+Rather than an all-out national strike, cancellations will ripple across Britain during the course of the week as drivers at individual train operators stop work.

 Aslef says it is seeking a no-strings increase for “train drivers who have not had an increase in salary for four-and-a-half years”.

+The train operators are represented in negotiations by the Rail Delivery Group (RDG), which in turn is directed by ministers – who will sign off any settlement.
+They insist any pay rise must be contingent on modernising working practices

-An earlier offer, in April, from the Rail Delivery Group (RDG) was contingent on reforms to working arrangements and was rejected by the union leadership without being put to a vote.
+An earlier offer from the RMT, in April, was rejected by the union leadership without being put to a vote.

 The pattern announced by Aslef is: